 Which single model should I use if I can only run one?

 Qianfan.
-It has the lowest aggregate CER (12.8%) and wins 5 out of 7 archetypes.
+It has the lowest aggregate CER (12.8%) and wins 5 out of 7 page types.
 Its only weakness is diagrams, where GLM is 3.6x better.
 If your document mix includes few diagrams, Qianfan is the safe default.

 Is Tesseract still relevant?